benjamin87-design/GearHonService/README.md

 ## Contact

-If you have any questions or feedback about GearHonService, please open an issue in the repository or contact me at benjamin87-design@gmail.com.
+If you have any questions or feedback about GearHonService, please open an issue in the repository or contact me.
 I will try to respond as soon as possible.
 Thank you for using GearHonService!

-Thank you for visiting the GearHonService repository!